raf1843/NSSA220-Project2/README.md

 Given one .pcap and one raw .txt file derived from pcap per node Capture files contain anywhere from 1300-1800 packets

-1. Filter packets to only echo requests and replies
+1. Filter packets to only echo requests and replies - Gavin
-2. Parse relevant fields out of filtered packets
+2. Parse relevant fields out of filtered packets - Ivan
-3. Calculate metrics from relevant fields
+3. Calculate metrics from relevant fields - Raina

 Metrics: